datopian/playbook/tech-leaders-program/guide/README.md

 * Around 30m before call the lead (or delegated person) has set up meeting structure in the meeting doc
 * Around 15m after call all issues are in tech leaders program issue tracker (if there is homework etc)

+## Assignments

+* Please do assignments at least 1h before the classroom when they are due so that there is time for Classroom Leader to review before the class

 ## Team Roles